 The allowance for credit losses ("ACL") is management's estimate of the current amount of expected credit losses over the life of the loan portfolio, or the amount of amortized cost basis not expected to be collected, at the balance sheet date.
-Determining the amount of the ACL is complex and requires extensive judgment by management about matters that are inherently subjective and uncertain.
+Determining the amount of the ACL is complex and requires extensive judgment by management about matters that are inherently uncertain.
 The measurement of expected credit losses encompasses information about historical events, current conditions, and reasonable and supportable economic forecasts.
 Factors that may be considered in determining the amount of the ACL include but are not limited to, product or collateral type, industry, geography, internal risk rating, credit characteristics such as credit scores or collateral values, delinquency rates, historical or expected credit loss patterns and other quantitative and qualitative factors considered to have an impact on the adequacy of the ACL and the ability of borrowers to repay their loans.
 The adequacy of the ACL is also dependent on the effectiveness of the underlying models used in determining the estimate.

-Expected credit losses are estimated over the contractual terms of the loans using econometric models.
+Expected credit losses are estimated over the contractual terms of the loans using econometric models, adjusted for expected prepayments.
 The models employ a factor-based methodology, leveraging data sets containing extensive historical loss and recovery information by industry, geography, product type, collateral type, and obligor characteristics, to estimate probability of default ("PD") and loss given default ("LGD").
 Projected PDs and LGDs, determined based on pool level characteristics, are applied to estimated exposure at default.
 Measures of PD incorporate current conditions through market cycle or credit cycle adjustments.
 PDs and LGDs are then conditioned on the reasonable and supportable economic forecast.
 For criticized or classified loans, PDs are adjusted to benchmark PDs established for each risk rating if the most current financial information available is deemed not to be reflective of the borrowers' current financial condition.
+For non-accrual or doubtful rated distressed loans above a certain threshold, an individual assessment is performed to determine expected credit losses.

-Given the complex nature of estimating the ACL, performing audit procedures to evaluate whether the ACL was appropriately recorded as of December 31, 2021 required a high degree of auditor judgment and an increased extent of effort, including the need to involve our credit specialist.
+Given the complex nature of estimating the ACL, performing audit procedures to evaluate whether the ACL was appropriately recorded as of December 31, 2022 required a high degree of auditor judgment and an increased extent of effort.